 Starting from a given initial public sector financial net worth, there are transactions of each agency that determine their deficit or surplus.
 These fiscal balances, together with the amortization schedule, define the financing gap, which is closed by transactions of financial assets and liabilities.
 Additionally, macroeconomic variables affect stocks and flows of these assets and liabilities, given rise to the other economic flows (OEF).
 Both transactions and OEF determines the end of period public sector financial net worth.
+This exercise is done each for institutional agency of the consolidated public sector; then, by adding institutions we obtain the consolidated balance sheet dynamics.
+The logic of the below figure allows for a historical analysis while can be used in a prospective way, by forecasting the different macro and fiscal variables involved; see Section 4.

-$^{^5\}mathrm{The}$ Government Finance Statistics Manual of 2014 (GFSM2014) made some revisions on the 2001 version.
+$^{^5{}m The}$ Government Finance Statistics Manual (International Monetary Fund (2014)) made some revisions on the 2001 version.